Angelo Maria Querini: Biography

 Born in Venice, he entered the Benedictine Order in Florence in 1695 and was ordained in 1702.
 From 1710 to 1714, he undertook extended educational journeys through England, France, Germany, and the Netherlands and corresponded or even met with eminent scholars of his time such as Bernard de Montfaucon, Isaac Newton, or Voltaire.
 Upon his return to Italy, he was made abbot of the Benedictine monastery in Rome and charged with compiling the annals of the order.

 In 1723, he was elected Archbishop of Corfu.
 Pope Benedict XIII created him Cardinal in pectore in 1726; he was installed as Cardinal and bishop of Brescia a year later.
 In 1730, he became the head librarian of the Vatican Library.
-1747/48 he again went on a journey through Switzerland and Bavaria.
+In 1747/48, he again went on a journey through Switzerland and Bavaria.
 In these years, he also became a member of the Academies of Sciences of Berlin, Vienna, and Russia, and was member of the first learned society of Habsburg Monarchy, the Societas eruditorum incognitorum in terris Austriacis.